What is the Associate in Personal Insurance Designation?

 The exam questions, difficulty, advice, and approaches in this resource are solely the opinion of AssociatePI.
 This resource is intended to provide you with a general idea of where your focus should be.
 Each exam administered by The Institutes is different.
 AssociatePI is not affiliated with The Institutes or involved in the exam writing process.
 Please be sure to thoroughly study every chapter and every topic of this course.

 API™ exams are administered by the American Institute for Chartered Property Casualty Underwriters (“The Institutes”).
 AssociatePI does not administer the actual exams, we are an independent resource of free content, advice, and study material for professional insurance education.
-This blog is intended for informational purposes only, to inform prospective students of the benefit of the API™ designation.
+This blog is intended for informational purposes only, to inform prospective students of the benefit of the API™ designation startup.

 CPCU® and API™ are trademarks of the American Institute for Chartered Property Casualty Underwriters (“The Institutes”).
 AssociatePI LLC is not affiliated with, associated with, endorsed by or otherwise supported or recognized by The Institutes in any way.
 AssociatePI LLC is not authorized by The Institutes to offer courses, practice examinations, or any other resources related to the Institutes’ designations or other programs.